r3weber/r3weber.github.io/index.md

 layout: home
 ---

-click two different locations on the map to get directions
+**Get Directions to Bars and Restaraunts** click two different locations on the map or search
 {%include denver_spotsMap.html%}